kinifi/dwarf/README.md

 Maintaince:

 This is performed every Tuesday.
-Servers are backed up and their Finished Pools remove all history.
+Servers are backed up and their Finished & Failed Pools remove all history.